phaledang/tips/onvue-issue.md

 ## The key takeaway:
 Background services can cause OnVUE to fail.
 So before your exam:
-- Disable virtualization features
+1. Disable Windows virtualization features and restart the computer
-- Disable VS Code Docker/WSL/Container extensions
+2. Disable VS Code Docker/WSL/Container extensions and restart the computer
-- Restart
-- Double-check Task Manager
+3. Open Task Manager and end:
+   - WSL processes
+   - Edge background processes
+4. Run the OnVUE system test.
+If it mentions that a specific process is still running, use task manager to end it